rueedlinger/fluent-bit-example/README.md

-# Example: Log Collector with Fluent Bit
+# Log Collector with Fluent Bit
-To play around with you have to start all services with docker compose.
+To play around with this example you have to start all services with docker compose.

 ```
 docker compose up